 Romantic Novelists Association New Writers Scheme in the UK.

 Meet Jane Anstey

 Jane Anstey began writing before she left junior school, and had her first story published in the school magazine when she was eleven.
 She took a degree in Modern History from Oxford University then taught in high school for four years before her first child was born in 1982.
 After that she took up copy-editing, indexing and educational writing.
-She now lives in Cornwall, UK, overlooking the moors, with her husband and younger daughter, aged 16, along with a dog, a cat, and five guinea pigs.
+She now lives in Cornwall, UK, overlooking the moors, with her husband and younger daughter, aged 17, along with a dog and four guinea pigs.